msyamkumar/cs220-f20-projects/p3/readme.md

 * Sep 16: to make q10 clearer, modified the description.

-* Sep 16: remove the function5 and set function4 as optional.
+* Sep 16: set function4 as optional.

 # Project 3